Machine Learning. The Science of Selection under Uncertainty: Online Learning

 \chapter{Online Learning}

-So far in these notes we have considered \emph{batch} learning.
-In batch learning we start with some data, we analyze it, and then we ``ship the result of the analysis into the world''.
-It can be a fixed classifier $h$, a distribution over classifiers $\rho$, or anything else, the important point is that it does not change from the moment we are done with training.
+So far in the book has considered \emph{batch} learning.
+Batch learning starts with some training data, analyzes it, and then ``ships the result of the analysis into the world'' (see \Cref{fig:online-vs-batch}). ``The result'' can be a fixed classifier $h$, a distribution over classifiers $\rho$, or anything else, the important point is that it does not change from the moment the selection procedure is over.
 It takes no new information into account.
 This is also the reason why we had to assume that new samples come from the same distribution as the samples in the training set, because the classifier was not designed to adapt.